fschick/TimeTracking/README.md

 Docker images will follow in the next days , see docker build script `Build/make_publish_docker.docker`until then

+## Supported operating systems

+Supported operation systems are Windows 10 + / Windows Server 2016 + / Debian based Linux

+Other Operating systems might worked but are untested

+## Supported databases

+**SQL Server 2019+**: Fully tested

+**MySQL / MariaDB**: Fully tested

+**SQLite**: Partially tested, demo version runs with it

+**PostgreSQL**: Mainly untested

 ## Roadmap

 ### Reports

-Activity reports as PDF for customers are in development and will follow.
-Maybe it will become a paid feature.
+PDF activity reports for customers are in development and will follow

 ### User management